 Savvy Tip #2: Start simple.

-Savvy Tip #3: Use Pixel Mode, Stickers, and fellow creative camera features.
+Savvy Tip #3: Use Filters, Stickers, and fellow creative camera features.

-Students have access to fun Styles in Flip, such as Pixel Mode!
-Students can use this feature to pixelate the video, hiding their face, or use it to reveal clues throughout the video.
+Students have access to fun Filters in Flip, such as Pixelated and Bricks.
+Students can use these filters to pixelate the video, hiding their face, or use it to reveal clues throughout the video.
 In addition, students can add an emoji as a sticker over the video to hide their face.
 Check out this awesome “Guess Who” Discovery Library Topic from Educator Innovation Lead Ann Kozma!

 Savvy Tip #5: Post the first video yourself.